FernleafSystems/WP-Shortcode-Library/readme.txt

 Contributors: paultgoodchild
 Donate link: http://www.hostliketoast.com/
 Tags: Shortcodes, Library, WordPress
-Requires at least: 3.2.0
+Requires at least: 3.6
-Tested up to: 4.3
+Tested up to: 5.4
+Requires PHP: 7.0
+Recommended PHP: 7.3
-Stable tag: 1.7
+Stable tag: 2.0.0

 With Wordpress Shortcode Library we bring you a collection of Shortcodes we find useful to help you get more from WordPress.